Guseyn/trip-planner/README.md

 Nowdays many developers would use React.js framework/library to build a frontend for such app.
 I decided to use my [own solution]((https://github.com/Guseyn/EHTML)).
 Why?
 Simply because I like simplicity.
 This is really simple application, and we are not doing nothing fancy here.
 We just are fetching data from some REST endpoints and mapping responses to some html.

 Frontend for this app consists of just **one** html page: `static/html/index.html`, where we include script with **EHTML**.
-Also, we are using one simple function to save stations to memory.
+Also, we are using one simple function to save stations into memory.
 And that's it.
 All the logic, validation for the form and mapping we are doing right in the html.

 I don't need to mention that the same solution in frameworks like React would take lot more `js/jsx` files and in general it would look messy and more complex.